open-contracting/standard/standard/docs/en/getting_started/building_blocks.md

 * Competitive dialogue; and
 * Innovation partnership

-However, to support comparison across continents, the main OCDS procurement method code list is a closed codelist with four values:
+However, to support comparison across continents, the main OCDS procurement method codelist is a closed codelist with four values:

 ```eval_rst
 .. csv-table-no-translate::